-This is our Maine Coon Cat Leo, the big Maine Coon cat who inspired this website, along with his small sister.
+This is our Maine Coon Cat Leo, the big Maine Coon Cat who inspired this website, along with his small sister, Alice.
 I wouldn't exactly call him huge, although he is quite large and fluffy to look at.
 He is, of course, very special to us!

 Leo definitely has the classic Maine Coon personality.
 As we say in our house, he "requires a lot of love".
 He is always nearby, always.
 He and his sister are always very prompt in welcoming us home.

 Our Maine Coon Cat Leo receives a good share of "attention" from our pre-schooler but never abandons his station by the wood stove.
 One of our son's favorite activities this past year has been to drive cars and trains all around Leo's belly, in his fur.
 Leo will not move!
 He is the most patient cat I have ever seen.

 He likes water!
 If we let a little water drip out of the faucet, he'll let it pour all over the top of his head while he plays in it, and drink some too.
 He is definitely a water cat.

 He is always present for the kids' bedtimes.
 When we are in the kids' rooms, sitting on the bed for story time or just catching up on the day, he is always, without fail, right there, loudly purring, kneading, drooling and generally in Coon heaven!
 I don't know how he never misses it!

 He purrs like a freight train.
 When we are watching a movie at night, it can actually be annoying.
 You can hear it across the room.
 If he's right behind your head, or on your lap, forget about hearing the TV!
 And it never stops.
 It just goes on, and on, and on...

 Leo talks, of course.
 The many Maine Coon cat sounds are one of the things that make these cats so special!
 He has many different meows, chirps, and sounds I just can't explain!
 These will be displayed in our future video section.